-The Company did not pay any fee to any third party to identify or evaluate or assist in identifying or evaluating potential nominees for director at the 2008 Annual Meeting of Shareholders.
-The Company did not receive, by December 4, 2007 (the 120th calendar day before the first anniversary of the date of the Company's 2007 proxy statement), any recommended nominee from a shareholder who beneficially owns more than 5% of the Company's stock or from a group of shareholders who beneficially own, in the aggregate, more than 5% of the Company's stock.
+The Company did not pay any fee to any third party to identify or evaluate or assist in identifying or evaluating potential nominees for director at the fiscal year 2010 Annual Meeting of Stockholders.
+The Company did not receive, by December 11, 2010 (the 120th calendar day before the first anniversary of the date of the Company's 2010 proxy statement), any recommended nominee from a shareholder who beneficially owns more than 5% of the Company's stock or from a group of stockholders who beneficially own, in the aggregate, more than 5% of the Company's stock.